Indiana University Internal Grants

 - I would like to apply for both a Summer and an Academic Year fellowship.
 Do I need to submit two separate applications?

 Yes.
 Academic Year and Summer FLAS awards are two separate competitions requiring two separate and complete applications.

 - May I apply for different languages in the Summer and Academic Year?

 Yes, if knowledge of more than one language is essential to your program of study.
-Be sure to demonstrate in your personal statement why you need the second language.
+Be sure to demonstrate in your Statement of Purpose why you need the second language.
 Your case for a second language will be stronger if you have already reached an advanced level in one language, or if the second language you need is not offered at IU during the academic year.

 - Are there restrictions on doing summer intensive language study in Africa?

 Yes.
 An overseas program cannot be approved for elementary level study unless the student meets the eligibility criteria stipulated above and the language is a least commonly taught language that is not offered in the United States.
 Before applying for intermediate level overseas study, you should first check on the availability of appropriate programs in the United States.

 - I am not an Indiana University student.
 Are there any restrictions on the summer intensive language programs for which I can receive a FLAS fellowship?

 Yes.
 According to U.S. Department of Education guidelines, students enrolled at institutions that do not have an allocation of FLAS fellowships may only apply for programs offered by FLAS granting institutions.
 This rule pertains to U.S. based and overseas programs.